slsa-framework/slsa/docs/spec/draft/source-requirements.md

 (placeholder text)

-Administrators have the necessary permissions to replace the source in a known repo without publishing a change record.
+Administrators have the ability to expunge (remove) content from a repository and its change history without leaving a record of the removed content.

 This includes changing files, history, or changing references in git.